You want to get your financial shit together and you don’t know where to start.

 Inner inquiry and self reflection is where the ignorant go to become wise.
 So once you learn how to do this heavy lifting, the math part and the part about learning the rules some dudes made up about IRAs and brokerage accounts and taxes, all of that won’t seem so frightening.

-Alright, cosmonauts, the following inquiries will help you unpack your shit.
+Alright, cosmonauts, the following inquiries will help you unpack the complexities about money and you.
 This is an exercise.
 It’s also a framework to guide you through understanding yourself and your relationship to your cash.

 Who are you?